JunjieWang2019/merge-CCRP-LCP/doc/README.options.md

 ### `--positionSliceQpFreqLog2=INT-VALUE`
 Identical to `positionBaseQpFreqLog2`, but controls per-slice configuration.

-### `--positionAzimuthScaleLog2=INT-VALUE`
-Number of additional bits used to represent predictive geometry azimuth angles.
-Requires `angularEnabled=1`.

-### `--positionRadiusInvScaleLog2=INT-VALUE`
-Degree of quantisation applied in the representation of angular predictive geometry radial distances.
-Requires `angularEnabled=1`.

-### `--positionAzimuthSpeed=INT-VALUE`
-Step size used to linearly model progression of per-laser azimuthal angles during angular predictive geometry coding.
-Requires `angularEnabled=1`.

-### `--predGeomAzimuthQuantization=1|0`
-Controls the use of radius dependent azimuth quantization in predictive geometry coding.
-Requires `angularEnabled=1` and `geomTreeType=1`.

 ### `--pointCountMetadata=0|1`
 Controls the addition of per octree layer point count metadata to each